Zingerman’s Ginger Scones

 Some of the recipes on this blog, like Asiago Black Pepper Bread, are inspired by my childhood memories of some of their most popular loaves.

 A few months back I discovered that they published a cookbook titled Zingerman’s Bakehouse (affiliate), and I was delighted to see that these scones are one of the included recipes.
-Let’s dig into the step-by-step!
+The ginger flavor comes from two places, but it’s well balanced.

 You can also do candied orange peel, candied lemon peel, or currants, if you want to try some other flavor combinations!